qteab/qterest/readme.md

 ```

 ### Filters and Actions
-There is a few filters and actions availible for you to customize som things
+There is a few filters and actions available for you to customize som things

 #### Messages
 Example for customizing messages